 Self-Care for Nurses Because YOU Make a Difference

-Nurses work tirelessly to improve patient outcomes, support the medical community and advocate for their patients.
-According to the American Nurses Association, 4.3 million registered nurses work nationwide, making nurses the largest component of the healthcare workforce.
-Nurses make a difference in the lives of countless people, often in ways that go unnoticed.
+The importance of nurses cannot be overstated, as nurses make a difference in the lives of countless people, often in ways that go unnoticed.
 Therefore, nurses must take care of themselves to avoid burnout so they can continue to enhance the well-being and lives of others.
 Healthcare leaders, policymakers and nurses must prioritize self-care for nurses to help address today’s nursing shortage, battle burnout and improve job satisfaction for healthcare workers.

 The Importance of Nurses and How You Make a Difference